BiTinerary/PersonalAPI/readme.md

 All that said, there are two versions included.
 One with/out the PassArg() capabilities.
 The ***keyValuePairs.txt*** acts as a sandbox for limiting the CLI to predefined aliases.
 Whereas PassArg() expands the CLI to accept variables on host machine (ping **8.8.8.8** or curl **www.website.com**) but opens you up to a potential world of hurt.
 My suggestion is to make secondary scripts that can process these variables but perform very specific tasks, as seen in **./customScripts** folder, rather than allowing direct access to host Machine's CLI.

 An example of this can be seen in the **pAPIBeer.rb** version.
 Send BEER("Corona") as a message, the keyword BEER will be recognized.
 Variable "Corona" will be parsed and executed literally as `python ./customScripts/brewery.py "Corona"`.
 The **`brewery.py`** uses BreweryDB API to return **.json** results of the IBU's, ABV, Name, image, Brewery of said beer.
+No I'm not that interested in beer, it's just an (enticing :P) example of how you can integrate API's and other utilities outside the base script while restricting control.

 ## TODO
 * <strike>'help' prompt, similiar to other text based services which gives user list of passable arguments and their features.</strike>